 Although you can create an account for a client, we recommend that you follow the process described in this article of linking to and unlinking from a client's account.
 This process does require the client to set up the account, but it gives them more flexibility and control if they choose to end the relationship later on.

-If you are an agency, channel partner, or technology partner that already uses Microsoft Advertising, you may qualify for the Bing Partner Program.
+If you are an agency, channel partner, or technology partner that already uses Microsoft Advertising, you may qualify for the Microsoft Advertising Partner Program.
 The program provides support, service, and solutions to Microsoft Advertising partners so that they can help their clients achieve better results on Microsoft Advertising.

-To learn more about the Bing Partner Program, visit the Bing Partner sign-up page.
+To learn more about the Microsoft Advertising Partner Program, visit the Bing Partner sign-up page.